 You want your child to be safe and happy.
-You want to feel secure and confident that your child’s welfare won’t be an issue when he or she spends time with the other parent.
+You want to feel secure and confident that your child’s welfare won’t be an issue when they spend time with the other parent.

 If substance abuse is part of that person’s life, it can cast a deep, dark shadow on what should be a loving time with the other parent.
 Substance abuse may be a new issue for the person or a longstanding problem that the other parent can’t shake.
 No matter the situation, your child’s welfare is your paramount concern.

-What is custody?
+What is Custody?

 There are two types of custody: